×

 What is a typical expat home or apartment like in China?

 "Expat homes and apartments in China are typically spacious, comfortable and modern.
 They generally have high ceilings, wooden floors, and plenty of natural light, providing a warm and inviting atmosphere.
 Many expats choose to live in gated communities, which offer more security, amenities, and recreational options.
 In the larger cities, such as Beijing, Shanghai and Guangzhou, apartments often have nicely appointed, modern kitchens and bathrooms, as well as other amenities such as swimming pools and gyms.
-Expats looking for a more traditional experience may opt for traditional hutong-style apartments, which have been popular for centuries," said one expat in China.
+Expats looking for a more traditional experience may opt for traditional hutong-style apartments, which have been popular for centuries," explained one expat living in China.

 What is the average cost of housing in China?